saiakarsh193/PyCube-Solver/README.md

 There are rules and methods that need to be followed in order to use the program.
 - The moves in a rubik's cube are defines as follows, (_**Note:** The picture shows the front face as Blue, but the code uses Green as the front face.
 But the idea remains the same_)
   <img src="https://jperm.net/images/notation.png" alt="Rubik's Cube Moves" style="width: 400px;"/>
+  If you make the move anticlockwise (opposite to what has been shown in the image) then you "'" or "P" to the move.
+  R in anticlockwise (opposite to image depiction) direction becomes R'.
 - The cube printing format is defined as
   ```
       YYY